psicoder85/didactic-palm-tree/README.md

 # didactic-palm-tree

 ## Overview
 Welcome to the Technical Writer Sample Repository.
 This repository contains a collection of technical writing samples designed to demonstrate technical writing skills and provide assessments.
-These samples do not have any license and are intended solely for demonstration purposes.
+These samples have MIT license and are intended solely for documentation and portfolio purposes.

 ## Samples Included
  1. [User Guide for Identity and Access Management System](https://github.com/psicoder85/didactic-palm-tree/blob/main/Compliance%20Standards%20Handbook%20-%20ISO%2027001-27002%20-Sample%202.md)